academic/VipaImportBundle/README.md

 # ImportBundle
-This is a bundle which helps with importing databases of other journal softwares to a new instance of OJS.
+This is a bundle which helps with importing databases of other journal softwares to a new instance of VIPA.

 ## Available Commands
 | Command                       | Description                                          |